 What actually works: Publish valuable blogs and tempt readers with highly relevant gated downloadables.

 The key here is relevance, whether it be in an infographic, a blog post or a table.
 What you want to do is publish a high-value blog about the keywords you select, then place gated content within the most relevant sections of that blog.
+This content can be shared with social media and email contacts.

 Most importantly – don’t just use a generic download for all your blog post, that is the opposite of relevant.
 On this blog we get 12% conversion rate for some of our content because it is 100% relevant to the person reading the post.